lbernail/demo/README.md

 ```
 For the VPC and subnet, you can either use the one you created with terraform or use a different build VPC (which could be your default VPC for instance).

-You can now build your AMI
+You can now build your AMI:
 ```
 packer build -var-file vars/travis.json -var "site_dir=../site" packer_apache_php.json
 ```